Skip to content

 https://prod.medicine.utah.edu/ohedi/undergrad-premed/mcat-prep

-The Medical Admissions Preparatory Program is designed to assist premedical students with the means to strengthen their ability and readiness to study medicine.
-MAPP is designed to support students who have experienced social, economic, or education disadvantage in their journey to medical education.
-The eight-week in person program is sponsored by the Office of Health Equity, Diversity, and Inclusion (OHEDI) at the University of Utah School of Medicine.
-Students are afforded opportunities in research, patient exposure, volunteer opportunities, the Kaplan course and writing seminar.
-Students are competitively selected in the spring for summer admission and upon selection are expected to attend weekly meetings with the cohort and staff advisors.
+The Medical Admissions Preparatory Program (MAPP) is designed to assist premedical students with the means to strengthen their ability and readiness to study medicine.
+MAPP is designed to support students who have experienced social, economic, or education disadvantages in their journey to medical education.
+This is an eight-week summer program that runs from June to August annually.
+Students are competitively selected in the spring and upon selection are expected to attend weekly meetings with the cohort and staff advisors.
+Students applying should be committed to taking the MCAT and applying to medical school by Spring of the next year.

 Native American Summer Research Internship (NARI)